electrumsv/electrumsv/docs/standalone/building-on-electrumsv/codebase-reference/wallet-database.rst

 Nuances:

-- `proof_data` will be non-NULL for up-to-date verified transactions.
+- `block_hash` will `NULL` for transactions that the legacy ElectrumX proof data was not retained for.
+These will need to be obtained, if they contain unspent coins (UTXOs).
-- `proof_data` will be `NULL` for transactions after migration 29, as the previous non-TSC merkle proofs are just deleted with the intention that the user will update them to TSC merkle proofs via some service that offers arbitrary merkle proofs.
+- `block_hash` will be non non-`NULL` for transactions that have been mined and which we have the proof for, `block_height` will be the height of the block with the given hash and `block_position` will be the index of the transaction in the block.
+There will be a proof row in the `TransactionProofs` table mapped to the `tx_hash` and `block_hash` columns of the `Transactions` table.